Kazmimasooma/Group-1-Disney/README.md

 K Nearest Neighbour (KNN) algorithm can be used for both classification and regression problems.
 The KNN algorithm uses ‘feature similarity’ to predict the values of any new data points.

 <img width="520" alt="image" src="https://user-images.githubusercontent.com/93067732/162882236-de675578-20f9-424c-9567-b6d9e80923cf.png">

+### Feature Engineering

+We’ll analyze many different independent Y variables or features that our model will learn from.